vlehtola/slam-course/RPCN_PART_C/README.md

 - fuse the lidar data before cartographer
 - use the trajectory from the cartographer to register the data of other lidars

+# Fuse the lidar data before cartographer

+Cartographer provides one input ros topic called 'scan' in the 2D SLAM mode.
+How could the data from two topics (=two lidars) be merged into one?

 # Registering the data of other lidars

 Registration of lidar data and analysis of a 3D point cloud.
 If horizontal lidar is s2, other lidars are s1 and s0 (check this).